-In the emblematic example neighborhood is the fabulous restaurant called Petit Comitè.
-It’s an homage to the Catalan cuisine of prize winning chef Nandu Jubany.
+In the emblematic example neighbourhood is the fabulous restaurant called Petit Comitè.
+It’s a homage to the Catalan cuisine of prize-winning chef Nandu Jubany.
 This talented Michelin starred chef does an impeccable job interpreting the Catalan dishes.
 In entering this restaurant I was impressed with the decor, it is a modern contemporary mix of old versus new.
 I loved everything here, especially the layout of the plates throughout the restaurant.
-Petit Comitè ticked all the boxes, great lighting, sophisticated food, an absolute top class service and a great atmosphere.
-The gluten free options were fabulous and an expected surprise.
+Petit Comitè ticked all the boxes, great lighting, sophisticated food, an absolutely top class service and a great atmosphere.
+The gluten-free options were fabulous and an expected surprise.

 The Catalan cuisine is something I am very familiar with.
 The difference here at Petit Comite, is some dishes are a sort of a modern interpretation of classic Catalan cuisine, so it was very great to experience a different way to handle the very fresh and sometimes delicate products.
-The presentation along side the texture and taste were amazing.
-This experienced chef who executes beautiful Catalan dishes, by using highly quality ingredients is understandably why you need to book in advance.
+The presentation alongside the texture and taste was amazing.
+This experienced chef who executes beautiful Catalan dishes, by using high-quality ingredients is understandably why you need to book in advance.

-One of my favorites dishes I liked was the foie gras.
-I am not a fan of pork normally but on this occasion, the low temperature egg of the Suckling pig was divine.
+One of my favourites dishes I liked was the foie gras.
+I am not a fan of pork normally but on this occasion, the low-temperature egg of the Suckling pig was divine.

 The olive oil here is specifically made for this restaurant, which gives it an exclusive experience.
 I like the rustic approach here, effectively a paella which was served in a big frying pan in front of me.
 The gourmet paella was full of flavours in every rice grain, which tasted so fresh.

 If you are not familiar with Catalan cuisine the menu can look slightly daunting but just go for it.
 Start off with three small “plates” for starters.
-I would recommend, Iberian ham, red shrimps and what turned out to be the most delicious, Pan con tomato an olive oil flavored bread.
-Pan con tomate is just about as humble as tapas can get.
+I would recommend, Iberian ham, red shrimps and what turned out to be the most delicious, Pan con tomato an olive oil flavoured bread.
+Pan con Tomate is just about as humble as tapas can get.
 It’s got only five ingredients, which is bread, tomato, olive oil, garlic, and salt.
-It requires barely any actual cooking, yet it’s precisely this simplicity and restraint that make it such a perfect end of summer dish.
+It requires barely any actual cooking, yet it’s precisely this simplicity and restraint that makes it such a perfect end of summer dish.

 I was told that at Petit Comite, the chef called Nandu Jubany, is famous for choosing and creating dishes with truffle.
 This truffle you are looking at retails, depending on the quality, up to £1200 per kilo.